In The Practice Room You Trust Yourself. Then Someone Calls A Shuffle.

 $99 $27 today

-And you're still not sure you can make a shuffle feel right under pressure.
+And you still don't fully trust that a shuffle will feel right under pressure.

 Still not sure what to do when someone calls a slow 12/8 and everyone looks at you.